The law requires all employers to protect their employees, and others, from harm.

 - Eliminate the hazard if possible, and if not, control the risk

 Whilst it is not necessary for employers to eliminate all risks associated with their business practices, it is essential that measures are taken to do everything reasonably practicable to protect people from harm.
-The test for reasonableness is calculated by weighing the level of risk against the money, time and trouble required to remove the risk.

 For most small and medium-sized landscape businesses, risk assessment is a straightforward process and does not require the person undertaking the risk assessment process to possess any additional training or qualifications.